-The College’s Alabama-Cuba Initiative seeks to develop partnerships between University of Alabama and Cuban faculty and students in both education and research/scholarship.
+The University of Alabama Center for Cuba Collaboration and Scholarship seeks to develop partnerships between UA and Cuban faculty and students in both education and research/scholarship.
 Since 2002, some 90 faculty and 75 students from The University of Alabama have traveled to Cuba under this initiative, and more than 80 scholarly activities including articles, artworks, performances, exhibitions, and books have been produced by UA faculty participating in the program.

 Since the fall 2012 semester, students have had the option of spending a full semester or two weeks during the summer in Ghana, part of a nine-year-old study program based in the Department of Geography.

 Plans are under way to offer students at UA and the University of Ghana the option of pursuing courses at either university through this academic partnership.